Last updated on April 5th, 2022 at 01:54 am

 Plethora of Usages for Solar Energy

-Solar energy powered heater for showers and swimming pool/spa, cooking and also landscape lighting; power facilities that are not connected to the grid; pumps for irrigation purposes; road signs and remote gates; navigational systems, buoys; DC (direct current) electrical motors.
+Solar power is used in heater for showers, swimming pool/spa, cooking and landscape lighting; off-grid power facilities; irrigation pumps; road signs and remote gates; navigational systems, buoys; DC (direct current) and electrical motors.

 Active government support is also one important advantage.
 The Californian government gave out tax incentives and credits to citizens supporting the installation of solar photovoltaic (PV) cells and PV cells on their rooftops through the Million Roof Initiative.